-- 25. According to the terms of the Protocol, the Parties must, in accordance with their own laws and regulations, take all measures to protect, conserve and sustainably manage in their territory the areas in need of protection and the threatened animal and plant species listed in the Annexes of the Protocol.
+- 25. According to the terms of the Protocol, each Party shall, in accordance with its laws and regulations and the terms of the Protocol, take the necessary measures to protect, preserve and manage in a sustainable way, within areas of the Wider Caribbean Region in which it exercises sovereignty, or sovereign rights or jurisdiction: a) areas that require protection to safeguard their special value; and b) threatened or endangered species of flora and fauna.
 The vocation of the SPAW-RAC is to provide support to the signatory countries so that they develop the agreed actions and achieve their objectives. - 26.
-According to the May 2000 Agreement between the French government and UNEP on behalf of the parties to the Cartagena Convention, the statutory missions of the SPAW-RAC are as follows - Gather, inventory and transmit to the Caribbean actors (regional activities network) the relevant scientific and technical information, as well as the useful feedbacks; - To collect information on state-of-the-art technologies and know-how in the field of wildlife and protected areas management in the Caribbean region and transfer it to these same actors; - Develop training and information activities; - Provide scientific and technical assistance to SPAW Parties; - To cooperate with the United Nations agencies, with the competent intergovernmental, governmental or non-governmental organizations and more generally with all the actors concerned to develop joint projects or to implement activities related to SPAW; - Establish and maintain a regular exchange between Caribbean actors; - To contribute to the development of regional cooperation in pursuit of the objectives of the SPAW Protocol;
+According to the May 2000 Agreement between the French government and UNEP on behalf of the parties to the Cartagena Convention, the functions of the SPAW-RAC are as follows: - Gather, inventory and transmit to the Caribbean actors (regional activities network) the relevant scientific and technical information, as well as the useful feedbacks; - Collect information on state-of-the-art technologies and know-how in the field of wildlife and protected areas management in the Caribbean region and transfer it to these same actors; - Develop training and information activities; - Provide scientific and technical assistance to SPAW Parties; - Cooperate with the United Nations agencies, with the competent intergovernmental, governmental or nongovernmental organizations and more generally with all the actors concerned to develop joint projects or to implement activities related to SPAW; - Establish and maintain a regular exchange between Caribbean actors; - To contribute to the development of regional cooperation in pursuit of the objectives of the SPAW Protocol; - Encourage the harmonization of approaches and methods used at the regional level. - 27.
+Our vision is one of a Caribbean that is aware of the great biodiversity and great vulnerability of its territories, of nations that, strengthened by their complementarities and interconnectedness, are collectively committed to preserving and enhancing biodiversity. - 28.
+The SPAW-RAC is made up of professionals with integrity and commitment to the preservation of biodiversity, who put their expertise at the service of the Contracting Parties to the SPAW Protocol in order to strengthen regional capabilities and encourage cooperation between the various nations of the Caribbean.